Japan Fund for the Joint Crediting Mechanism

 - Preparation of the project design documents (PDDs).

 - Validation by third party entities (TPEs).

-- Registration of the project with the JCM.
+- Registration of the project as a JCM project.

 - Monitoring and verification of greenhouse gas (GHG) emission reduction.

-- Issuance of the JCM credits and delivery to both governments.
+- Application for issuance of JCM credits and delivery of issued credits to both governments.